 We are an outcomes-focused regulator.
-Where we don't have direct regulatory control, we will act to influence and advocate for the protection of the environment and human health to be properly considered in decisions made by communities, industry, co-regulators and other government agencies.
+Where we don't have direct regulatory control, we will influence outcomes using a range of interventions and advocate for the protection of the environment and human health to be properly considered in behaviours and decisions made by communities, industry, co-regulators and other government agencies.

-• We work with our regulatory partners (planning, local government, other agencies) to influence their regulatory activities under environment protection legislation so they are informed by EPA expertise.
+• We work with our regulatory partners (planning, local government, other agencies) to influence their activities under environment protection legislation so they are informed by EPA expertise.

-- We provide financial incentives for businesses that do the right thing and improve their environmental performance. - We encourage the protection of the environment through grants. education campaigns and engaging our stakeholders. - We influence significant land use planning decisions to advocate for better environmental outcomes.
+- We provide financial and other incentives for businesses that do the right thing and improve their environmental performance. - We encourage changes in behaviour to protect the environment through means such as grants, education campaigns and engaging our stakeholders - We influence significant land-use planning decisions to advocate for better environmental outcomes